wp-plugins/https-redirection/readme.txt

 So you are always forcing the visitor to view the HTTPS version of the page or site in question.

+You can force your entire domain to be auto redirected to the HTTPS URL or selectively choose a few pages to be re-directed.

 = Force Load Static Files Using HTTPS =

 If you started using SSL from day 1 of your site then all your static files are already embedded using HTTPS URL.
 You have no issue there.

 However, if you have an existing website where you have a lot of static files that are embedded in your posts and pages using NON-HTTPS URL then you will need to change those.
-Otherwise, the browser will show an warning.
+Otherwise, the browser will show an SSL warning to your visitors.

 This plugin has an option that will allow you to force load those static files using HTTPS URL dynamically.